Ottawa high school students to walk out over sex-ed curriculum | CBC News

 "We weren't taught that and we can't learn it unless someone tells us about it."

-Anna Barber said she has siblings currently being taught the out-of-date curriculum.
+Anna Barbour said she has siblings currently being taught the out-of-date curriculum.

 "I have two younger brothers, and currently their education is being affected," she said.